 By Rich Marinucci

-RICHARD MARINUCCI is chief of the Northville Township (MI) Fire Department.
+RICHARD MARINUCCI is the executive director of the Fire Department Safety Officers Association (FDSOA) and chief of the Northville Township (MI) Fire Department.
 He retired as chief of the Farmington Hills (MI) Fire Department in 2008, a position he had held since 1984.
 He is a Fire Apparatus & Emergency Equipment editorial advisory board member, a past president of the International Association of Fire Chiefs (IAFC), and past chairman of the Commission on Chief Fire Officer Designation.
 In 1999, he served as acting chief operating officer of the U.S. Fire Administration for seven months.
 He has a master’s degree and three bachelor’s degrees in fire science and administration and has taught extensively.

 By Rich Marinucci